mesonbuild/meson-python/docs/how-to-guides/shared-libraries.rst

         install_dir: py.get_install_dir() / 'mypkg/subdir',
     )

-Then an extension module in the same install directory can link against the shared library in a portable manner by using ``install_rpath``:
+On Linux, macOS, and in general on all systems except Windows, an extension module can dynamically link against a shared library installed in the same package by using ``install_rpath`` with a relative path:

 .. code-block:: meson